Comparisons13 min read

 Mint (Credit Karma) Overview: Free Financial Tracking With Trade-Offs

-Credit Karma has kept some of Mint's budgeting DNA — transaction categorization, spending summaries, bill reminders — but the platform's primary focus is credit monitoring and financial product recommendations.
-That distinction matters.
+Credit Karma has kept some of Mint's budgeting mechanics — transaction sorting, spending overviews, bill alerts — but the real focus is on credit monitoring and suggesting financial products.
+That's a meaningful difference.

 How Mint (Credit Karma) Works